plan4hub/yoda/README.md

 ## Documentation

-Documentation is available either via the Yoda landing page, or directly [here](docs/MANUAL.md).
+Documentation is available either via the Yoda landing page or directly [here](docs/MANUAL.md).

 Furthermore, an Yoda presentation explaining the rationale, etc. is available [here](docs/Yoda-Agile-Project-Management-with-GitHub.pdf).